risc0/risc0-solana/README.md

 ### Verifier Router

-Our core verifier infrastructure that allows secure on-chain verification of RISC Zero zkVM proofs.
+Our core verifier infrastructure allows secure on-chain verification of RISC Zero zkVM proofs.
 The router provides:

 - On-chain verification of Groth16 proofs from the RISC Zero zkVM
 - Dynamic verifier routing and management
 - Emergency stop functionality for security

-### Supporting Libraries
+### Supporting Components

 We provide several supporting libraries to help developers integrate with the verifier: